 The Camano Coffee Mill offers settings for a super fine grind (Turkish) to a coarse grind (French Press) and everything in between.
 The ceramic burr provides an extra consistent grind and there are more settings for additional grind options.
 The top arch is cast iron & a cast iron arch inside the hopper offering further stability for the shaft which allows for a much more consistent grind.

-In my old way of making coffee, I used a white paper filter each day that I threw away each time I was finished.
+In my old way of making coffee, I used a white paper filter each day.
+Then, I threw it away each time I was finished.
 In pursuing a more sustainable, zero waste coffee lifestyle, I knew I would need another option.

 Composting your coffee is a great alternative to just tossing the used grounds in the trash.
 Coffee grounds help to add nitrogen to your compost pile.

 So, now you know how to live the zero waste coffee lifestyle but how do you make coffee with these products?
-It is called the pour over method and I will have my own video coming soon to show this method but here are the details listed in steps.
+It is called the pour over method and here are the details listed in steps.

 Step 2.
 Grind your coffee.
 I prefer to grind mine to the coarseness of sugar and I use about 3 tablespoons each time I make a cup.
 One of the things I like most about pour over coffee is that I have control over the boldness of the taste.
 Use less coffee if you desire coffee that has a taste of being more lightly toasted.